Have you ever pulled toast out of a VCR? Or told your child to stop drinking water out of the carpet? I have.

 Find or make a fake bomb.
 I cut an old broomstick into 4 pieces and painted it red and taped them together with electrical tape and wire.

-- The Alliance team wins if they can get “the bomb” into the Empire base.
+- The Union team wins if they can get “the bomb” into the Scourge base.

-- The Empire team wins if they can get “the bomb” into the Alliance base.
+- The Scourge team wins if they can get “the bomb” into the Union base.

-- The bomb will begin with the aAlliance team.
-They will carry the bomb towards the Empire base (I called it the Death Star).
+- The bomb will begin with the Union team.
+They will carry the bomb towards the Scourge base (I called it the Death Star).

 - The bomb can be passed from kid to kid when both kids are still alive.